Under the Light of the Super Wolf Moon

 Wolves saw an opportunity for survival and developed a peaceful relationship with humans.
 They observed humans, just as we observe the natural world.
 Wolves, by nature, hunt cooperatively in packs.
 They use their howl to locate and communicate with other pack members over great distances at nighttime, when they are most active and the sound can travel much farther.
 Similarly, we have the ability—beyond words—to communicate with each other and with Nature.
 Use this connection to find your own inner peace.

 We are part of the Universe and a reflection of Nature.
-Can you use the Full Wolf Moon as a mirror to see your past and future more clearly?
+Can you use the Super Wolf Moon as a mirror to see your past and future more clearly?

 Join Our Virtual Meditation

-Join our virtual practice on January 13 at 5:30 PM (EST).
+A time traditionally associated with rest, inner listening, and new beginnings, this lunar moment invites us to slow down and reset.
+Join our virtual practice on January 3 at 9:00 AM (EST).
 Stand in silent meditation in our most powerful Qigong posture, The Dragon Stands Between Heaven and Earth.